Breaking Down Bitcoin and Cryptocurrency Investments with the Help of an Experienced Bitcoin Lawyer

 Businesses and individuals who change Bitcoins into U.S. dollars should register with the Department of Treasury and ensure compliance with the reporting requirements found within the Bank Secrecy Act.
 All investors should ensure they follow guidelines for reporting transactions to the IRS.

 Zamansky LLC can provide comprehensive assistance with all of the legal issues that arise in relation to Bitcoin.
-Our firm can offer guidance on securities regulations, the Bank Secrecy Act, tax laws, and other evolving regulations that are applicable to Bitcoin and cryptocurrencies.
-We can also provide assistance if problems arise in connection with Bitcoin or cryptocurrency transactions.
+Our cryptocurrency law firm can offer guidance on securities regulations, the Bank Secrecy Act, tax laws, and other evolving regulations that are applicable to Bitcoin and cryptocurrencies.
+A Bitcoin lawyer or cryptocurrency attorney can also provide assistance if problems arise in connection with your transactions.
 To find out more about the assistance we can offer, give us a call today.